Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Professional behaviour and accurate records are your best evidence of commercial purpose.

-If your work qualifies as a business, you can deduct any expense that is ordinary and necessary for earning income.
+If your work does qualify as a business, you can deduct any expense that is ordinary and necessary for earning income.
 Common examples for creators include:

 Website hosting, domain registration, and design.